-Experiencing luaus in Lahaina is one of the most popular Maui activities that every Maui vacation should have.
-Dating all the way back to 1819, a luau is a Hawaiian tradition that was started when king Kamehameha II broke the taboos of men and women eating separately and people not of royalty being forbidden to eat certain items.
-Over time, as these special feasts continued to take place, they began to develop their own traditions of hula dancing, music and a type of food that was always served and gave the luau its name: young taro leaves and chicken baked with coconut milk.
+Popular among many of our visitors, a Lahaina Maui luau is one of the most incredible activities that guests to our island can experience.
+Dating back to 1819, a luau is a Hawaiian tradition that began when King Kamehameha II broke the taboos of men and women dining separately and of non-royal people being forbidden to eat certain items.
+Over time as these special feasts continued to take place, luaus began to develop the traditions of Hula dancing, music and a type of food that gave the luau its name: young taro leaves and chicken baked with coconut milk.

-A variety of other foods, some unique to the area, are also served as well: poi, a paste made from corn; poke, a raw fish salad; and haupia, a dessert like gelatin made with coconut milk.
-Drinks include local selections such as Mai Tai and Blue Hawaii cocktails.
+A variety of other foods, some unique to the area, are usually served at luaus: poi, a paste made from corn; poke, a raw fish salad; and haupia, a gelatin-like dessert made with coconut milk.
+Drinks typically include local selections, such as Mai Tai and Blue Hawaii cocktails.